sdttttt/gcr/README.md

 > **TIP:**
 > This feature is supported above version 0.9.0

-You can append custom commit types in the `grc.toml` configuration file:
+You can append custom commit types in the `grc.toml` configuration file at repo root directory:

 ```toml
 # A colon separates the type from the description of the type.